Happy Thanksgiving! Our offices will be closed on Nov. 27th and 28th.

-Optional Excursion: Bosphorus Cruise & Egyptian Bazaar, $55.
+Optional Excursion (Excursion must be purchased locally): Bosphorus Cruise & Egyptian Bazaar, $55.
 You may choose an optional cruise on the Bosphorus and a visit to the Egyptian Bazaar.
 Cruise the straits that separate Europe and Asia, passing by the villas and palaces of the Ottoman Empire, as well as little fishing villages.
 The route zigzags across the straits for picture-perfect views of Istanbul and the Bosphorus Suspension bridges.
 Disembark from your cruise and continue to the Egyptian Bazaar, also known as the Spice Market.
 You will be surrounded by the aromas of spices and oils as you explore the diverse shops of this famous bazaar.
 This optional excursion must be purchased locally.

-Optional Excursion: Istanbul dinner show, $80.
+Optional Excursion (Excursion must be purchased locally): Istanbul dinner show, $80.
 In the evening, you may also choose an optional Istanbul by night with dinner and show, experiencing local cuisine and folklore.
 This optional excursion must be purchased locally.

 Day 7: Istanbul.
 This morning, visit some of the unique and iconic sites in the city.
 Start your tour at the Sultanahmet Mosque, known as the Blue Mosque for the tiles and paint adorning its interior.
 Built between 1609 and 1616 on the site of several previous palaces, it is considered to be the last great mosque of the classical period, and even today it is a truly epic sight.
 More than 200 stained glass windows admit natural light, the floors are covered with thick carpets, and the walls are decorated with incredibly intricate tile work and verses from the Qur'an, many by Seyyid Kasim Gubari, the greatest calligrapher of his time.